Are you trying to figure out what is the best Cricut machine for you?

 If you only have a Chromebook, you’ll need to upgrade to one of the other above mentioned devices to use the Maker (or any cutting machine).

-I have an Android phone, an iPad Air, and an older Dell laptop with Windows 10 and Design Space works great on them all.
+I have an iPhone, an Android phone, an iPad Air, and a laptop with Windows 10, and a iMac desktop computer with Big Sur and Design Space works great on them all.
+The Chromebook…not so much.

-The Cricut Maker has a lot of potential to make some amazing things, but you’ll need to get a few extra Cricut accessories to create certain projects.
+The Cricut Maker has a lot of potential to make some amazing things, but you’ll need to get a few new tools and extra Cricut accessories to create certain projects.

 If you’re shelling out the extra money for the Maker, you absolutely need the Knife Blade and StrongGrip mat.